 The study was conducted to address a time-critical need for a qualitative assessment.
-The analysis is highly preliminary.
-The concepts of operations for the various applications have not yet been developed.
-For several of the applications, there are differing concepts of vehicle or infrastructure-base systems, with very different information exchange needs.
-The needs will be revisited as work on the concepts of operation and system requirements are developed for each application.
+The analysis is preliminary and multiple updates are planned in response to new information becoming available from a set of concurrent research and development activities.
+This revised document (Version 2.0) incorporates additional insight from recent concept of operations documents covering mobility and weather applications, not available at the time the previous version was drafted.
+The analysis will be revisited as work on the concepts of operation and system requirements are developed for each application.
 This document will be periodically updated through mid-2013.